dapepe/rdp/README.md

 ### check if cloudflare tunnel connection was successfull:
-Under "Zero-trust/networks/Tunnels" on the Cloudflare website you can check the tunnel status.
+Under "Zero-trust/networks/Tunnels" on the Cloudflare website its possible to check the tunnel status.